Elgin Military Museum

-The Elgin Military Museum is a privately-owned, not-for-profit local museum in St. Thomas, Ontario, Canada.
-Founded in 1982 to preserve and commemorate the contributions of Elgin County to broader Canadian military history, the Museum includes exhibits on the War of 1812, the First World War, the Cold War and the War in Afghanistan.
+The Elgin Military Museum is a privately owned, not-for-profit local museum in St. Thomas, Ontario, Canada.
+Founded in 1982 to preserve and commemorate the contributions of Elgin County to broader Canadian military history, the museum includes exhibits on the War of 1812, the First World War, the Cold War and the War in Afghanistan.

 History

 The Elgin Military Museum was established by veterans in 1982 to recognize the contributions of Elgin County to Canadian military history.

-The museum recounts the stories of Elgin County residents (long or short term) from the War of 1812 to Afghanistan.
-Exhibits include models made by craftsmen and a collection of some 600 UN and NATO badges.
+The museum recounts the stories of Elgin County residents (long or short term) from the War of 1812 to Afghanistan War.
+Exhibits include models made by craftsmen and a collection of some 600 United Nations and NATO badges.
 Exhibits are not confined to the interior as the museum has two M113 armored personnel carriers on permanent display outside.

+Menagerie

-The Elgin Military Museum also has space dedicated to an elephant, Jumbo, the largest elephant ever held in captivity, died in St. Thomas, Ontario on September 15, 1885.
-In 1985, in commemoration of the 100th anniversary of his death, a life-size monument named "Jumbo the Elephant (Bronnum)" was installed outside roughly 100 yards up the road from the museum.
-Finding a home for the monument had been a significant problem until several members of the museum board (who served on the Jumbo Monument Committee) convinced other members of the board to permit the statue to be placed in the parking lot of the museum built on Talbot Street.
-This was the beginning of the menagerie, which also included kangaroo and dolphins.
+The Elgin Military Museum has space dedicated to an elephant, Jumbo, the largest elephant ever held in captivity.
+In 1985, in commemoration of the 100th anniversary of his death, a life-size monument named "Jumbo the Elephant (Bronnum)" was installed near the museum.
+This was the beginning of the menagerie, which also includes kangaroos and dolphins.